 In 2012, Whitaker made his Carnegie Hall debut as a soloist at the New York Wind Band Festival.
 He has appeared as a soloist with all of the wind groups at Indiana University, the Augustana College Symphonic Band, the Purdue University Symphony Orchestra, the Henderson State University Wind Ensemble and performed a premier performance of John Mackey’s Harvest: Concerto for Trombone with the University of Alabama Wind Ensemble in the fall of 2010.
 He also performed the American premier of Johan de Meij’s T-Bone Concerto with the Murray State University Symphonic Wind Ensemble.

 As a chamber musician, Whitaker can be heard on Dee Stewart’s CD entitled D+(Dee Plus) performing with the Indiana University Trombone Faculty and on two recordings by the Stentorian Consort Trombone Quartet.

 Whitaker serves on the faculty of the Alessi Seminar.
 In 2005, he was selected as one of sixteen participants for the Seminar and was a featured soloist twice that year.
-From 2005-2013, Whitaker served as the chief administrator for the Seminar and is honored to now be on the faculty.
+From 2005-2015, Whitaker served as the chief administrator for the Seminar and is honored to now be on the faculty.

-Dr. Whitaker holds degrees in trombone performance from Murray State University and the University of Minnesota and the Doctor of Music degree in Brass Pedagogy from Indiana University where he served as Associate Instructor of Trombone from 2001-2004.
+Whitaker holds degrees in trombone performance from Murray State University and the University of Minnesota and the Doctor of Music degree in Brass Pedagogy at Indiana University where he served as Associate Instructor of Trombone from 2001-2004.
 Dr. Whitaker’s primary teachers include Ray Conklin, Tom Ashworth, M. Dee Stewart, Peter Ellefson and Joseph Alessi with additional studies with Arnold Jacobs, Edward Kleinhammer, Michael Mulcahy, Charlie Vernon and Douglas Wright.